Back to Blog

 Step 1: Access Attribution

 Log into Amazon Advertising console.
 Navigate to Measurement and Reporting, then Amazon Attribution.
-If you do not see it, confirm your brand is enrolled in Brand Registry — it is a prerequisite.
+If you do not see it, confirm your author brand is enrolled in Brand Registry — it is a prerequisite for any author who wants to track their external marketing.

 Step 2: Create Your Campaign Structure